Manunda

 Health performance in Manunda is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Manunda faces significant health challenges based on AreaSearch's assessment.
 Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.
-Private health cover is low at approximately 47% of the total population (~2,605 people), compared to 52.5% in Rest of Qld and the national average of 55.7%.
+Private health cover is very low at approximately 47% of the total population (~2,576 people), compared to 52.5% in Regional Qld and the national average of 55.7%.

-The most common medical conditions are mental health issues (8.9%) and arthritis (7.5%), while 69.9% of residents claim to be completely clear of medical ailments, compared to 67.6% across Rest of Qld.
+The most common medical conditions are mental health issues impacting 8.9% of residents and arthritis affecting 7.5%, while 69.9% declare themselves completely clear of medical ailments, compared to 67.6% in Regional Qld.
 Health outcomes among the working-age population are typical.
-The area has 16.3% of residents aged 65 and over (901 people), lower than the 20.4% in Rest of Qld.
-Health outcomes among seniors are above average, with national rankings higher than those for the general population.
+The area has 16.8% of residents aged 65 and over (918 people), lower than the 20.4% in Regional Qld.
+Health outcomes among seniors are above average, with national rankings even higher than the general population.

 Frequently Asked Questions - Health